Limited Partner Status Now Depends on Your Role in Running the Business

 2. U.S. expats and dual residents with stakes in foreign hedge funds, private equity partnerships, or venture funds that include a U.S. limited partnership tier.
 The foreign character of the underlying fund does not, in itself, change the SECA analysis.
 The U.S.-side feeder is where the rule applies.

 Passive U.S. investors who do not work for the fund are largely outside the dispute, regardless of circuit.
+Separate reporting rules can still apply to the fund itself, which our guide to foreign partnerships covers.

 What Active Limited Partners Need to Know

-• Inside the Tax Court, the Soroban functional test is the law.
+• Inside the Tax Court: The Soroban functional test is the law.
 A return that excludes your distributive share from self-employment tax may invite a challenge.

 What You Should Do Now

-• If you are a passive U.S. investor in a foreign fund, confirm with your fund manager that your interest is structured as a passive limited-partner stake, and retain documentation of capital contributions and the absence of any management role.
+If you are a passive U.S. investor in a foreign fund, confirm with your fund manager that your interest is structured as a passive limited-partner stake, and retain documentation of capital contributions and the absence of any management role.
 Most passive investors will continue filing as they did before.

 A cross-border tax adviser who works with fund principals and limited partners every day can read your structure against the right circuit standard and tell you which filing position you can defend.
+Greenback handles business and partnership filings for Americans abroad, and our page for foreign business owners outlines how we work.

 Frequently Asked Questions